bitovi/academy/src/ngrx/14-test-selectors/test-selectors.md

 ## Verify `selectUserId` Selector Returns `userId`

-To properly test Selectors in a way to ensures that each Selector does not rely on mutations on the Login State, we will use `beforeEach()` to create a fresh Login State per test:
+To properly test Selectors in a way that ensures that each Selector does not rely on mutations on the Login State, we will use `beforeEach()` to create a fresh Login State per test:

 <details open>
 <summary>src/app/store/login/login.selectors.spec.ts</summary>